michaelarnesonint/ApacheSIS_GIGS_Validation/README.md

 - in progress, need clarification on gigs criteria
 - some test failures (see 5100 Test Failures)

-5200 - Data Operations (Coordinate Transformations) - in progress, majority of test cases fail
+5200 - Data Operations (Coordinate Transformations) - All but one of the test files fails

 6000 - Audit Trail - 100%